dentist in detroit, MI

 A root canal treatment typically involves several steps, performed under local anesthesia to minimize discomfort:

-3. Pulpectomy: An opening is made in the crown of the tooth, and the infected tissue is removed from the pulp chamber and root canals.
+Pulpectomy: An opening is made in the crown of the tooth, and the infected soft tissue is removed from the pulp chamber and root canals.

-5. Filling: The cleaned canals are filled with a biocompatible material, usually gutta-percha, and sealed with an adhesive cement.
+Filling: The cleaned canals are filled with a biocompatible material, usually gutta-percha, and sealed with an adhesive cement.
+A temporary filling is then placed to protect the tooth until a permanent restoration can be applied.

 Don't Suffer in Pain Any Longer, Let Lakeside Family & Implant Dentistry Handle Your Root Canal

-If you're experiencing any symptoms that suggest you might need a root canal, don't hesitate to contact us at Lakeside Family & Implant Dentistry in Detroit, MI.
+If you're experiencing any symptoms that suggest you might need a root canal, don't hesitate to contact us at Lakeside Family & Implant Dentistry in Clinton Township, MI.
 Our expert team is committed to providing you with the best possible care in a comforting and professional environment.

 For more information about our services, or to schedule an appointment, give us a call at (586) 228-0909 or contact us online.